Some of the numbers presented in this website may not be the most recent available

 The Gambia (the Islamic Republic of The Gambia) is surrounded by Senegal with a short strip of western coastline on the Atlantic Ocean.
 The country’s borders were created to straddle the Gambia River.

 In the 10th century Arab merchants established communities in several West African centres to trade in slaves, minerals and goods.
-The region adopted Islam and in the 14th century with Gambia part of the Mali Empire.
+The region adopted Islam and in the 14th century when Gambia became part of the Mali Empire.

 The Portuguese had taken control by the 16th century and in 1588 sold rights on the Gambia River to English merchants.
 By the 18th century, the British and French were competing for supremacy and in 1765 the British established Senegambia.